Roger I de Saint-Lary: Languedoc

-Pushed towards a new civil war by the Ligue dominated Estates General of 1576 Henri conducted frantic diplomacy to try and avoid another conflict, succeeding in peeling away the politics under Damville from their former Huguenot allies.
+Pushed towards a new civil war by the Ligue dominated Estates General of 1576 Henri conducted frantic diplomacy to try to avoid another conflict, succeeding in peeling away the Politiques under Damville from their former Huguenot allies.
 Bellegarde was again tasked with facing the Huguenots in Languedoc.
 He had little more success than in the prior war, with François de Coligny harrying the forces under his and Damville's command.
 The conflict would however be brought to an end with the Treaty of Bergerac before a pitched battle could be fought.

 Keen to neutralise Damville now peace was restored, Henri pressured him to hand over his governorship of Languedoc to Bellegarde, in exchange for Bellegarde's Marquisate of Saluzzo.
 In preparation to receive his new office Bellegarde resigned his commission, however Damville refused the exchange, leading to Bellegarde attempting to seize his old command back by force with the assistance of the Protestant Lesdiguières.